-- Consolidation of shares and options on a 382 to 1 basis - Allotment of shares to the secured Creditor (30,655,000 Fully Paid Shares to Rhonda Nairn) - Allotment of shares to RPK Nominees P/L (1,000,000 shares) - Allotment of Shares to Mr Wei Jiang (144,000,000 Fully paid shares for \$355,000) - Appointment of Gregory Barry Starr as Director - Appointment of Steve Nicols as Director - Appointment of Greg Cornelson as Director - Benelong Capital Partners P/L contributes \$170,000 to meet the costs of the deed administrator and meet the claims of the employees. - A creditors' trust ("the Creditors' Trust") would be established for the benefit of all pre-Administration creditors of the Company.
+- Allotment of Shares to Mr Wei Jiang (144,000,000 Fully paid shares for \$355,000) - Appointment of Gregory Barry Starr as Director - Appointment of Steve Nicols as Director - Appointment of Greg Cornelson as Director - Benelong Capital Partners P/L contributes \$170,000 to meet the costs of the deed administrator and meet the claims of the employees. - A creditors' trust ("the Creditors' Trust") would be established for the benefit of all pre-Administration creditors of the Company.
 All remaining claims against the company will be transferred to the Creditors trust, thus extinguishing such claims against the company. - Shares in the subsidiaries of the company will be transferred to the Creditors trust

 The Revised DOCA was approved by shareholders at the General meeting on 18 December 2018 and the Company was removed from external administration.
 Following the effectuation of the DOCA, Emma Waldon, Edward Bralower and Malcolm James resigned as directors of the Company.
-On 12 Feb 2019, the Board of the Company appointed Mr Gregory Barry Starr as Secretary, replacing Emma Waldon who had resigned following the effectuation of the DOCA.
+On 18 December 2018, the Board of the Company appointed Mr Gregory Barry Starr as Secretary, replacing Emma Waldon who had resigned following the effectuation of the DOCA.